gvwilson/thirdbit/src/fiction/in-heck/index.md

 crossing her arms.
 "And of course I'll be safe and snug if I trust you, right?"

-"ALSO DANGER BUT LESS"
+"NO BUT BETTER"
 The rollerbot bleeped agreement.
-"FLYER COMES SOON DECIDE DECIDE DECIDE"
+"FLYER COMING DECIDE"

 Maddy threw up her hands.
 "All right, fine.
-But I'll be really disappointed in you if this is a trap."
+But I'll be *really* disappointed if this is a trap."
 She took a deep breath and squeezed through the door.

 Inside was a large, empty room.